peterbenoit/peterbenoit.com/aboutme.md

 ---
 layout: page
-title: About me
+title: About Pete
-subtitle: Why you'd want to go on a date with me
+subtitle: Or, why you'd want to hang with me
 ---

-My name is Inigo Montoya.
+My name is Peter Benoit, but I go by Pete.
+That's much better.
+All the best Peter's are Pete's.

 I have the following qualities:

-- I rock a great mustache
+- I rock an awesome beard
-- I'm extremely loyal to my family
+- I love my dogs

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now.
+There's so much history to be had.
+I've worked at a few places, made a few friends, and learned a thing or two along the way.
+I can't say I'm the greatest developer you'll ever meet, I'll leave that to every other developer with an inferiority complex to try to convince you of.